failure-driven/blog/content/rails-camp/commit-15-pending-text-area.md

 ### 5 minutes with Nick

-> **Q:** how did you find the pairing?
+> **Q:** How did you find the pairing?

-> **A:** this is a really cool project!
+> **A:** This is a really cool project!
 I have heard the start of the story
 > about people not writing too much code last rails camp.
-The thing is how do
+The thing is, how do
 > you do it in a way that is not too forcing of people, keep them comfortable,
 > encorage them, make them want to be part of it and that is what you have made
 > happen!
 We all want to be part of it now, the Rails Camp Hobart Project, we
 > are hanging out just to take our turn, look at me it is half past two in the
 > morining, this is so cool.

-> **Q:** why thank you, have you learnt anything from the experience?
+> **Q:** Have you learnt anything from the experience?

-> **A:** why yes, this is the first time I have written pending RSpec specs.
+> **A:** Why yes, this is the first time I have written pending RSpec specs.
 I
 > did hear about them, hmm let me think, at a talk a few weeks ago, at the
 > [Ruby Meetup]({{< ref "/presentations/20181031-failing-for-the-right-reason" >}}),
 > I think it was the most informative and enterataining talk, probably
 > the most entertaining talk ever!

-> Also the last bit were we write the Git commit message in your default editor
+> Also the last bit were we wrote the Git commit message in your default editor
 > that happens to be VI.
 A bit of VI was something I have not looked into as
 > yet.

 > **Selena:** The secret with VI is to repeat anything you learn and keep
 > repeating.
 Also it is good to have someone there to help you and remind you.
-> In this case I was able to tell you the key strokes as I have heard it over
+> I was able to tell you the key strokes we needed to write (which I also learned today)
-> and over again today
+> because I've heard it over and over with everyone we've worked with on the project so
+> far.

-> **Q:** anything else you have learnt?
+> **Q:** Anything else you have learnt?

 > **A:** Your test first apporach is definitely the way it should be done but
 > my current industry experience is app first and tests maybe later.
 The